Gibbs' Reflective Cycle: Different Stages and Examples

 Stage 3: Evaluation

-This situation allows you to clearly examine what works for you and what doesn't.
+This situation allows you to examine what works for you and what doesn't.
 So, you evaluate the points in terms of good or bad.
 You can answer the questions below during this phase.

 - What Went Well?